-The Original line machines brew far better-tasting coffee, but they are limited to espresso.
+The Original line machines brew better-tasting coffee, in my opinion, but they are limited to espresso.
 So if you’re looking for a more versatile machine that still offers decent Nespresso quality, continue with our Nespresso Vertuo Next review and see if it’s the right machine for you.

 Before you begin

 Let’s be clear about Nespresso’s two lines: the Original line and the newer Vertuoline.
 The Vertuo Next is part of the Vertuoline.

 About Nespresso Vertuo

 Nespresso Vertuoline machines use their patented “centrifusion” technology (rather than a classic pump system), which punches tiny holes in the coffee capsule and spins it at 7,000 rpm to create a frothy, crema-topped coffee.

 This technology allows Vertuoline machines to offer a range of coffee sizes, but they all still drink like some form of a long espresso.

 It also means that you’re committed to using Nespresso’s Vertuoline capsules, because the machines are not compatible with third-party or Original line capsules.

 If you’re looking to create solely espresso-based drinks, then I would say Nespresso’s Original line machines are more affordable in the long run, and they offer a better quality coffee.

 Nobody breaks down the quirks of Nespresso’s Vertuo system quite like James Hoffman.
 If you have 20 minutes, this thorough video will give you a lot of insight into how it works (even though the machine is not a Vertuo Next):